aokihu/mqtt-as-http/README.md

 so that we do not need to use multiple communication protocols.

-Therefore, the use of this module will bring the HTTP experience into the MQTT communication, reduce the handling of asynchronous communication back-off operations, simplify communication processing logic
+Therefore, the use of this module will bring the HTTP experience into the MQTT communication, reduce the handling of asynchronous communication back-off operations, simplify communication processing logic.

+Although MQTT v5 have new protocol to support **request** and **response**, older protocol is not supported.
+Most client are not supported MQTT v5 now.

+`mqtt-as-http` is compatible with new and old protocols.
+You can use MQTT the same way you use HTTP.

 ## Install
 You could install the module easily use `npm` or `yarn`, *mqtt* is necessary module, so we also install it.